-Materials

-- Pollinator ID Guide, A Scientific Protocol, and Pollinator Observation (Data) Sheets (see lesson resources; observation sheet options listed below)
+Materials:

+- Pollinator ID Guide

+- Observation (Data) Sheets (Choose the appropriate one for your class from lesson resources; options listed below) Note: It is recommended to use the single plant 3 pollinator groups worksheet -especially if this is the first time students will be doing this activity.

-- Nativars Data Sheets (English)
+- Data Sheets (English)

 - Single Plant (3 pollinator groups)

 - Single Plant (7 pollinator groups)

-- o Nativars Data Sheets (Spanish)
+- Data Sheets (Spanish)

 - Single Plant (3 pollinator groups)

 - Single Plant (7 pollinator groups)

-Note on Observation (Data) Sheets: The 3-pollinator group data sheets will be simpler for your students to complete.
-If you have students interested in learning more about types of bees, feel free to differentiate instruction and have some of your students try out the 7-pollinator group observation sheet)

-- Clipboards
+- Clipboards (or use their science notebooks as a hard surface to write on)

 - Pencils

 - Measuring sticks

-- Timing device (wristwatch, phone, stopwatch, etc.)
+- Timing device (wristwatch, phone, stopwatch, etc.) Note: The teacher could be in charge of telling all groups when to begin and stop if stopwatches are not available.

 - Paper/binder clips, stapler

-- Student Journals
+- Student Notebooks

+- Handout titled: A Scientific Protocol one per student group

 - Optional:

-- Skin protection (e.g., hats, sunscreen)
+- Skin protection (e.g. hats, sunscreen)